grafana/metrictank/docs/installation-rpm.md

 ### Install Graphite

-Install Graphite via your prefered method as detailed at http://graphite.readthedocs.io/en/latest/install.html (We hope to provide Debian and Ubuntu packages in the near future.)
+Install Graphite via your preferred method as detailed at http://graphite.readthedocs.io/en/latest/install.html (We hope to provide Debian and Ubuntu packages in the near future.)

 Configure graphite with the following settings in local_settings.py